handsOnpipeline/btp-kyma-day2-operations/documentation/observe/monitor-custom-metrics-with-prometheus/README.md

 EOF
 ```

-Show your Prometheus service with command `echo  https://myprometheus-server.$DOMAIN`.
+3. Show your Prometheus service with the command `echo  https://myprometheus-server.$DOMAIN`.
 You will need the URL later to configure datasource in Grafana.

-To create a free trial account on Grafana Cloud, please visit [here](https://grafana.com/auth/sign-up/create-user?pg=hp&plcmt=hero-btn1&cta=create-free-account) and follow the onscreen process.
-Once the account is created, please open the Grafana instance by clicking on **Launch** button
+4. To create a free trial account on Grafana Cloud, see [Grafana Labs](https://grafana.com/auth/sign-up/create-user?pg=hp&plcmt=hero-btn1&cta=create-free-account) and follow the onscreen process.
+Once the account is created, open the Grafana instance by choosing **Launch**.

    ![](images/grafana_cloud_launch.png)

-Inside the Grafana UI, please navigate to **datasource**.
+5. Inside the Grafana UI, navigate to **datasource**.

    ![](images/grafana_cloud_navigate_datasource.png)

-Then click **Add data source** of type Prometheus.
+6. Choose **Add data source** of type Prometheus.

    ![](images/grafana_cloud_add_datasource.png)

-Add a Prometheus datasource name and the Prometheus URL exposed earlier.
+7. Add a Prometheus datasource name and the Prometheus URL exposed earlier.
 ![](images/grafana_cloud_datasource_configuration.png)

 Now you should be able to explore the metrics in Grafana Cloud as usual.
-Below screenshot shows the custom metrics **db_max_pool_size** which is scraped from **day2-service**.
+The following screenshot shows the custom metrics **db_max_pool_size** which is scraped from **day2-service**.

 ![](images/grafana_cloud_explore.png)